multiverse-os/oht/README.md

 The goal is for oht to create a framework analagous to Rails.
 How rails provides an intuitive framework for creating web applications rapidly, oht is planned to be a framework for creating secure decentalized applications rapidly.

-The first release candidate will include tools to build a boilerplate decentralized application, including the libraries and a structure illustrate standard design patterns.
+The first release candidate will include tools to build a boilerplate decentralized application.

 ### Usage
 A basic console is the first goal for the UI and will be used as a way of outlining the basic functional requirements of the design.
 Much of the functionality works but just has not yet been tied to the console command.